ds4dm/EPECInstances/README.md

 - [Code](https://github.com/ssriram1992/EPECsolve/)
 - [Instances](https://github.com/ds4dm/EPECInstances) with detailed [mathematical description](https://github.com/ds4dm/EPECInstances/blob/master/Description.pdf)
 - [arXiv](https://arxiv.org/abs/1910.06452) pre-print

+ ## A_345
+Contains the first set of instances with 3-4-5 contries (50 for each order).
 Goverments act as Stackelberg leaders by trading energy, with the aim of minimizing their emissions, and eventually to maximize tax incomes.
 Within each country, energy producers act as Stackelberg followers and play a Nash game between themselves, aiming to maximize their profits.

- ## A_345
-Contains the first set of instances with 3-4-5 contries (50 for each order).
 A full description of these instances is available [here](Description.pdf)

- ## ChileArgentina
+### ChileArgentina
 This instance is based on real data from the energy trade between Chile and Argentina.
 Further information and references will be released.